 The reinsurance asset relates to the amounts that can be collected from reinsurers.
 The value of the asset is estimated using a method that is in line with the reinsurance contract for IFRS purposes.
-This balance is adjusted for the IFRS 9 Expected Credit Loss and then adjusted for Solvency II purposes for the expected default of the reinsurer and discounting.
+This balance is adjusted for the IFRS 9 Expected Credit Loss and discounting.
+For Solvency II purposes an adjustment is included for the possible default of the reinsurer and discounting.